trix0831/MBFF_Miracle/README.md

 ```bash
 sudo apt install libcairo2-dev
 ```
-In the MBFF_Miracle directory, type:
+In the "MBFF_Miracle" directory, type:
 ```bash
 make
 ```
-to make the binary file mbff under directory bin
+to make the binary file mbff under directory "bin"

 To run the program, run:
 ```bash